 “About 10 years ago we started scanning all paperwork and folders into our system to reduce the amount of paper we had to process and store,” said Mader.
 “Then about three years ago, the state of California deemed eSignatures legal.
 That gave us the green light to find a mobile-friendly platform that would allow our field employees to start collecting IPP forms digitally, while continuing to decrease the amount of paperwork we were collecting and processing.”

 Historically, SDRC’s social workers had to collect enrollment forms in triplicate, which meant:

 - Signing a three-page carbon paper

 - Giving a copy to the service provider

 - Keeping a copy to bring back to the office for filing

 The process was labor intensive.
 On top of that Mader says, “Sometimes workers would forget to bring the paper form with them into the field.
 When that would happen, they’d write down a client’s information on another sheet of paper, bring that back to the office with them, complete the form at their desk, and mail the paperwork to the parties involved.”

-“We knew the decision to digitize some of our processes would be a big change for our employee—social workers are people people, and not always tech people,” said Mader.
-“But with the IPP form, it was a no brainer.
-Everyone saw right away how this would improve the the working lives of our employees, which would also improve the experience for the people we serve.
+“We knew the decision to digitize some of our processes would be a big change for our employees—social workers are people people, and not always tech people,” said Mader.
+“But with the IPP form, it was a no-brainer.
+Everyone saw right away how this would improve the working lives of our employees, which would also improve the experience for the people we serve.
 And all of that would help us serve even more people who need our help.”